 About the BII

-The Balliol Interdisciplinary Institute was established in 2010 to cultivate and support interdisciplinary research in Balliol College, straddling the humanities, the social sciences, and the physical and medical sciences.
-The Institute gives Senior Members and Graduate Students the opportunity to propose and develop advanced research that requires contributions from more than one discipline, has high potential impact, and may be radical or speculative.
-Where appropriate, it fosters and facilitates engagement by interested and supportive Alumni.
-Participation from elsewhere in the University is welcome, but the research must be led by one or more Balliol Fellows, Lecturers, or Graduate Students.
+The Balliol Interdisciplinary Institute (BII) was established in 2010 to cultivate and support interdisciplinary research in Balliol College, straddling the humanities, the social sciences, and the physical and medical sciences.
+The Institute provides opportunities for Senior Members and graduate students to propose and lead pioneering research project teams that:

 You can find information about past and current projects, along with contact details of lead investigators, by navigating through the right-hand-side menu.
 A BII WebLearn site is available to logged-in users: you can ask to join by contacting the relevant lead investigator or by emailing the BII Research Coordinator, Rami Amin, at firstname.lastname@example.org.